Psidium guajava: Chemistry

 The leaves of P. guajava contain the flavonol morin, morin-3-O-lyxoside, morin-3-O-arabinoside, quercetin and quercetin-3-O-arabinoside.

-Wood
+Distribution and habitat

+Guava is native to the Caribbean, Central America and South America.

+It is a perennial tree that grows well under sun or warm temperatures.
+Therefore, it appears in numerous countries that have tropical weather or subtropical.
+Guava has a habitat contributing along roadside, grassland, or near sea level to 1600 m and it is more prevalent in humid grassland.

+Ecology

+In some tropical locations, guavas can become invasive.
+It has become a major problem in the Galápagos Islands.

+Uses

+Guava is an edible fruit, and can be eaten raw or cooked.
+The processing of the fruits yields by-products that can be fed to livestock.
+The leaves can also be used as fodder.
+It is also used by phasmid breeders to feed various stick insect species, including Extatosoma tiaratum, Eurycnema goliath, as well as various leaf insect species such as Pulchriphyllium giganteum, Pulchriphyllium bioculatum, and Phyllium monteithi.

 Guava wood from Hawaii is commonly used for the smoking of meat.
 The wood is resistant to insect and fungal attack.
 The density of oven-dry wood is about 670 kg/m3 and has been found suitable for roof trusses in Nigeria.

-Traditional medicine

 Psidium guajava has been used in traditional medicine by many cultures throughout Central America, the Caribbean, Africa, and Asia.
 It is used for inflammation, diabetes, hypertension, caries, wounds, pain relief, fever, diarrhea, rheumatism, lung diseases, and ulcers.

-Use as food and feed

-Guava is an edible fruit, and can be eaten raw or cooked.
-The processing of the fruits yields by-products that can be fed to livestock.
-The leaves can also be used as fodder.